alex-garcia12/alieninvasion/README.md

 # alien_invasion

 This was a variation of the original Atari game of Space Invaders.
 This project was written in Python, using the PyCharm IDE.
-This project isn't necessarily meant to be a replica, but as a jumpstart into game programming, design, and writing in Python.
+This project isn't necessarily meant to be a replica of Space Invaders, but as a jumpstart into game programming, design, and writing in Python.
 This was my first exposure to using Python, and I'm happy with the result despite how simple the game appears.

 ==============================================================================